craftercms/docs/source/by-role/author/index.rst

 provided by default.
 Workflow options are available to specific content, such as pages or static assets, etc. The available workflow options for users depends on the Role the users are assigned with.
 As the content goes through the workflow options, notification emails are sent out to corresponding users based on the workflow option.
-To setup the email addresses, please see the section **Site Administrators**, :ref:`notifications-configuration` and  :ref:`user-group-management`.
+To setup the email addresses, please see the section **Project (Site) Administrators**, :ref:`notifications-configuration` and  :ref:`user-group-management`.
 Below is a diagram showing the default workflow steps.